Dolomites Photography Tour | 18 - 25 October 2025

 A seven-day photography tour of the incredible landscape of the Dolomites.

-Join me for a fabulous photography tour of the Dolomites in October 2024.
-The photography tour will be based in two separate areas so that we can maximize the photo locations of this beautiful area of northern Italy.
+Join me for a fabulous photography tour in October 2025 of the Dolomites in northern Italy.
+Our photo tour will be based in two separate areas so that we can maximize the photo locations of this beautiful area of northern Italy.
 The photo opportunities in the autumn months up in the Dolomites include images of high-jagged mountains, misty mornings, vineyards and forests full of colour.

 During October, we start to see the first colours of autumn as well as those beautiful misty mornings.
-We will endeavour to make the very best of the morning and evening light during the photo tour of the Dolomites.
-You will be taken to some of the very best photo locations and I'll also lead you to explore lesser-known spots, so you can photograph a wide array of classic landscape imagery, from breathtaking landscapes and vineyards to lifestyle and close-up photography.
+We will endeavour to make the very best of the morning and evening light during the photo tour.
+You will be taken to some of the very best photo locations whilst also leading you to explore lesser-known spots, so you can photograph a wide array of classic landscape imagery, from breathtaking landscapes and vineyards to lifestyle and close-up photography.

 There is the possibility that we will use one or two cable cars to get us up high to photograph some of the mountain vistas.
 These average around 20€ or 30€ for a return trip and are not included in the fee.
 However, I can assure you that the views are incredible and well worth the extra expense.

-Our stay is based in four-star hotel accommodation.
+Our stay is based in four-star and three-star hotel accommodations.
 The hotels provide us with breakfast in the morning.

-A Typical Photo Tour Itinerary of the Dolomites in autumn
+A typical Dolomites Photo Tour itinerary in the autumn

 During October the average time of sunrise is 0730am whilst sunset is around 630pm.
 During our photo tour, we will be out to catch the sunrise before heading back to the hotel to eat breakfast.